 At least 75 percent of the families admitted to the CCHA's program during a CCHA fiscal year must be extremely low-income families.
 HUD may approve exceptions to this requirement if the CCHA demonstrates that it has made all required efforts, but has been unable to attract an adequate number of qualified extremely low-income families.

-Families continuously assisted under the 1937 Housing Act and families living in eligible low-income housing that are displaced as a result of prepayment of a mortgage or voluntary termination of a mortgage insurance contract are not subject to the 75 percent restriction.
+Families continuously assisted under the 1937 Housing Act and families living in eligible lowincome housing that are displaced as a result of prepayment of a mortgage or voluntary termination of a mortgage insurance contract are not counted for income targeting purposes.